deoostfrees/Parvus/README.md

 ### Gallery

-If you have a group of related images that you would like to combine into a set, add the `data-group` attribute:
+If you have a group of related images that you would like to combine into a set, add a `data-group` attribute:

 ```html
 <a href="path/to/image.jpg" class="lightbox" data-group="Berlin">